 1. Bauernregeln Witze

 This is a classic type of German joke.
-It can be translated to mean farmer’s lore joke.
-They were often used to make fun of farmers.
+It can be translated to mean farmer jokes.
+As such, these were often used to make fun of farmers.
 Usually, they have a bit of rhyme and express certain facts.

-They are sometimes disguised as wise sayings but are mostly silly and meant to ridicule people and elicit laughter.
+They are sometimes disguised as wise sayings but are primarily silly and meant to ridicule people and elicit laughter.

 - “April und Weiberwill ändern sich schnell und viel.” – April and women’s whims change quickly and often.
 This is meant to make fun of a moody girl or lady.

 - “Wenn noch im November steht das Korn, dann isses wohl vergesse worn.” – If the corn in the farm still stands or is not harvested by November, there is something the farmer forgot to do.

 - “Liegt der Bauer tot im Zimmer, lebt er nimmer.” – If a farmer lies down dead in a room, he can’t live anymore.

 - “Trinkt der Bauer und fährt Traktor, wird er zum Gefahrenfaktor.” – If a farmer is drinking while riding his tractor, he becomes a danger factor.